Fleker/Gltn/_nightlies/docs/docs/04_Themes/00_Introduction_to_Themes.md

 ### Holidays
 Make a theme for holidays using their color palette.
 For example, an Easter theme would have light, low-contrast colors.

+### Warm Tint
+A piece of software called f.lux tints the screen, making it warmer.
+This benefits those who are up late at night because they don't need to look at a bright bluish screen.
+Try to recreate the same idea for Gltn.

+#### Challenge - Go Further
+* Look at how daylight savings time is implemented and adjust your theme accordingly
+* For color sensitive work, allow users to disable this feature temporarily.
+(This might be a Theme Setting or could appear in the service bar)